Click on the 'Listen' button above to hear this interview.

 "It literally disappeared from the landscape," says Hall of the Black Forum Label.
 "When Motown moved to California, and over the years they've re-issued many recordings, one of the ones they have never re-issued are the recordings from the Black Forum Label.
 We often wonder why because it was a time when they were committed to introducing America to the politics and other activities that were going on during that time.
 It seems that as history has gone along, people have forgotten about this."

-Click on the audio player above to hear the full interview with Hall, and to hear some clips of the original Black Forum Label recordings.
+Click on the 'Listen' button above to hear the full interview with Hall, and to hear some clips of the original Black Forum Label recordings.